jagans94/top-secret-lmao/INFO.md

 Placeholder

+### Mirroring:

+Check `id()` for every returned item/instance using `getattr`, i.e. to make sure the wrappers are not created newly each time.
+If so, implement a static attribute look-up to avoid unneeded wrapper generation.

 ### Why?

-- Number of LOCs saved. <QUANTIFY>
-- Consolidated implementation.
+-
-- Simpler interface, i.e. more pythonic.
-- No external dependencies <if `make_tensor_proto` and `make_ndarray` are implemented organically>

 ## WRAPPER

 ### TO DO:

-- [ ] Annotate message fields/attributes with types by commenting with appropriate type reference (as an alternative to static typing).
+- [x] Annotate message fields/attributes with types by commenting with appropriate type reference (as an alternative to static typing).
-- [ ] Managing dependencies, i.e. restructuring the files and APIs.
+- [x] Managing dependencies, i.e. restructuring the files and APIs.
 - [ ] Create a custom list/map data containers for message types.
   - [x] List
   - [ ] Map
 - [ ] Write generic test script for the following:
-  - Reading from and writing to a file in both text and binary format.
-  - Test expected attribute input and output type for each wrapper.
-- [ ] Check `id()` for every returned item/instance using `getattr`, i.e. to make sure the wrappers are not created newly each time.
-If so, implement a static attribute look-up to avoid unneeded wrapper generation.
+  - Write down expected behaviours for each wrapper class and write a test function covering general aspects.

 ### Limitations: